Kiffhost/exalted-scripture-understanding/Traits/Limit/Limit.md

 Gaining [[Limit]] reaffirms a Sidereal’s confidence — gaining [[Limit]] grants her one [[Willpower]], maximum once per scene.

 A Sidereal can lose [[Limit]] by fulfilling Auspicious Prospects.
 When she faces a major defeat or setback, her player may choose to lose one [[Limit]] and one [[Willpower]].
 Sidereals don’t lose [[Limit]] from accomplishing legendary social goals; such triumphs do little to mitigate their hubris.

+# Abyssals

+An Abyssal who defies her dark purpose, rolling dice and gaining Limit equal to her successes under the following circumstances.
+- When she purposefully saves a life or acts indirectly to save many lives, she rolls three dice.
+Mercy shown in the name of death’s chivalry doesn’t incur this.
+- When she interacts with the living as though she were one of them, she rolls two dice.
+This doesn’t punish simply for being seen as one of the living — she’s free to infiltrate Creation, so long as she never forgets that her place is among the dead.
+- When she answers to the name she had in life or otherwise acknowledges her mortal life, she rolls one die.
+Each of these triggers can only occur once per scene.

+The Abyssal can lose Limit in a number of ways
+- Upholding death’s chivalry (p.
+XX).
+- Accomplishing a legendary social goal (Exalted, p.
+134), which lets her lose one Limit.
+- Spending downtime among the dead, which lets her lose one Limit.
+She can gain this benefit in Creation if she surrounds herself in the trappings of death.

+An Abyssal doesn’t experience Limit Breaks or reset her Limit when she reaches Limit 10.
+Instead, the Abyssal Great Curse takes the form of Bleak Expiation, a torment inflicted upon the deathknight by her own baleful Essence.
+Expiation occurs under the following circumstances:
+- Once the Abyssal reaches Limit 10, the Abyssal automatically suffers Expiation at the next dramatically appropriate moment.
+- The Storyteller can call for Expiation once per session.
+- An Abyssal’s player can invoke Expiation once per session.
+The Storyteller may delay it if it would be dramatically inappropriate in the current scene.
+When an Abyssal suffers Expiation, she rolls (higher of Essence or 3) dice, or ten dice if she’s at Limit 10.
+She loses Limit equal to her successes, minimum one, as the Great Curse stirs.
+The Storyteller determines what form this, allocating the Limit purged by the roll among the manifestations listed below or similar effects.
+The severity of a manifestation is rated like an Intimacy, based on how much purged Limit it costs: one for Minor, two for Major, or three for Defining